 I found a natural brand if you're interested… buy it.

 - HEALING… DOWN THERE: When you do start having sex after pregnancy, you need to communicate, nope, that hurts.
-Yep, that’s okay.
+Okay, that's okay.

 - SEX SUBSTITUTE: Here is where I challenge you to get creative.
 If your V is off-limits is there a way for you to do things High School style?
-Think about it.
+“3rd base”?
+Just get creative.

 Tips for making it happen: